-At BMJS, our vision is to provide a Science curriculum that stimulates and excites pupil’s curiosity about natural phenomena and events in the world around them.
+At Bakewell Methodist Junior School, our vision is to provide a Science curriculum that stimulates and excites pupil’s curiosity about natural phenomena and events in the world around them.
 It also satisfies their curiosity with knowledge and supports one of our main curriculum drivers.
 Since science links direct practical experience with ideas, it can engage learners at many levels.
 Scientific method is about developing and evaluating explanations through experimental evidence and modelling.
 Through Science, pupils understand how major scientific ideas contribute toward technological change – impacting on industry, medicine, business and improving quality of life.
-They learn to question and discuss science based issues that may affect their own lives, the directions of society and the future of the world.
+They learn to question and discuss science-based issues that may affect their own lives, the directions of society and the future of the world.
 At the heart of our curriculum are our 3 curriculum drivers: Curiosity, Creativity and Diversity.

 Definition of Science

 Science is a body of knowledge built up through experimental testing of ideas.
 Science is also methodology, a practical way of finding reliable answers to questions we may ask about the world around us.
 Science in our school is about developing children’s ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.

 We believe that a broad and balanced science education is the entitlement of all children, regardless of ethnic origin, gender, class, aptitude or disability.
 Our aims in teaching science include the following:

 • To promote the ability to think and work both independently and cooperatively and raise questions about working scientifically and the knowledge and skills that it brings.